thanakritlee/gohealthcheck/README.md

 A console program implemented in Go for checking the health status of websites given a CSV file input as argument.

+## Background

+This application was done as part of a take home assignment for Line Man in May 2020.

 ## Prerequisites
 - Go 1.14.3